OPLET makes it easy to create resources every competition coach needs!

 Year Range: from 1990-2019 in 5-year blocks of time, or a random sampling.

 STEP 4 - REVIEW SELECTIONS

 Before creating a worksheet, flashcard or Problem of the Day, OPLET users can review the selections they have made.

-In our example to the right, Anita Solve reviews the worksheet she is about to create, with problems from the entire OPLET database, that cover algebra concepts, are standard problems without calculator usage, are varying levels of difficulty and from the years 2010-2013.
+In our example below, Anita Solve reviews the worksheet she is about to create, with problems from the entire OPLET database, that cover algebra concepts, are standard problems without calculator usage, are varying levels of difficulty and from the years 2015-2019.